ScuroGuardiano/SmartArrayReader/README.md

 And here you go, you can now safely copy all your data without buying another Smart Array Controller.

 But wait!
-What if you have forgotten the order of drives?
+What if you have forgotten the order of the drives?
 Don't worry, just use `packard-tell`!
 ```sh
 sudo ./packard-tell /dev/sdd /dev/sdb /dev/sdc /dev/sde
 ```